kmtsui/wcsim_hybrid_attenuation_fit/README.md

 In the initialization stage, each event (PMT) weight, fit parameter and the necessary event information, and histogram binning is copied from host to device.
 The `CacheManager` class handles most of the logistics; the `Weight*` classes do the actual event reweighing; and the `CacheIndexedSums` class sums all the event weights into the correct histogram bins.

 In each MINUIT iteration, the fit parameter values are copied from host to device; the event weights are calulated and summed into bins on device; and the results are copied back from device to host for chi2 calculation.
 If you define a new type of fit parameter for event reweighing or a new kind of histogram for chi2 calculation, those new components have to be defined inside CacheManager for proper GPU computation.

+## Container
+Container image is available for docker and singularity.
+See `container/README.md` for instructions.